-At the preparatory meeting held, in accordance with Article 21 of the Convention, within six months of the Convention's entry into force, decisions will be taken on the mechanism for establishing each country group for the first review meeting.
-Not later than six and a half months before the review meeting, an organizational meeting will be held to allocate Contracting Parties to country groups using the method previously agreed, to select group co-ordinators and to elect Rapporteurs.
+At the preparatory meeting held, in accordance with Article 21 of the Convention, within six months of the Convention's entry into force, decisions will be taken on the mechanism for establishing each Country Group for the first Review Meeting.

+Not later than six and a half months before each Review Meeting, an organizational meeting will be held to allocate Contracting Parties to Country Groups using the method previously agreed, to elect group co-ordinators and to select and assign Rapporteurs and Group Chairpersons.
 Such persons should be chosen on the basis of, inter alia, expertise, impartiality and availability.
-Each group co-ordinator will act as a focal point for questions and comments on national reports before the review meeting.
+Each group co-ordinator will act as a focal point for questions and comments on National Reports before the Review Meeting.
 Contracting Parties will be notified of the allocation results and the names of the group co-ordinators by the Secretariat.

-Country groups should not be limited to particular geographical areas.
+Country Groups should not be limited to particular geographical areas.
 In order to achieve sufficient breadth of experience to promote both effective and efficient discussion, each group should contain at least four Contracting Parties with operational nuclear installations.
-Tables 2 and 3 show a suggested means of allocating Contracting Parties with nuclear installations to country groups on the basis of the ranking established in Rule 17.1 of the Rules of Procedure.
-The Contracting Parties favour the creation of a small number of groups as shown in Table 2 so that each group would include Contracting Parties with nuclear programmes of different sizes; the groups would include up to seven or eight Contracting Parties with nuclear installations and five Contracting Parties without nuclear installations.
+Tables 2 and 3 show a suggested means of allocating Contracting Parties with nuclear installations to Country Groups on the basis of the ranking established in Rule 17.1 of the Rules of Procedure.
+The Contracting Parties favour the creation of a small number of groups as shown in Table 2 so that each group would include Contracting Parties with nuclear installations and five Contracting Parties without nuclear installations.

-The inter-group distribution of Contracting Parties without nuclear installations will be agreed by the Contracting Parties at the organizational meeting on an alphabetical basis, starting with a randomly selected letter and then use of the first letter of each Contracting Party's name, spelt in the English language.
+Distribution between the Groups of Contracting Parties which do not have a nuclear installation would be made at each Organisational Meeting on an alphabetical basis, continuing the process from where it stopped for Contracting Parties having nuclear installations.
+This would start with a randomly selected letter and then use the first letter of each Contracting Party's Country Name, spelt in the English language.